-The by-laws of the Company include certain advance notice provisions (the "Advance Notice Provisions"), which can be accessed at www.sedar.com.
+The by-laws of the Company include certain advance notice provisions (the "Advance Notice Provisions"), which can be accessed at www.sedarplus.ca.
 The Advance Notice Provisions require advance notice to the Company in circumstances where nominations of persons for election to the Board are made by holders of the Common Shares (or any other shares then carrying the right to vote) other than pursuant to a "proposal" made in accordance with the provisions of the Business Corporations Act (Ontario) (the "OBCA") or a requisition of Shareholders made in accordance with the provisions of the OBCA.

 The Advance Notice Provisions set a deadline by which Shareholders must submit a notice of director nominations to the Company prior to any meeting of Shareholders.
 In the case of an annual meeting of Shareholders, notice must be given not less than 30 days prior to the date of the annual meeting.
 In the event that the annual meeting is to be held on a date that is less than 50 days after the date on which the first public announcement of the date of the annual meeting was made, notice may be given not later than the close of business on the 10th day following the notice date.
-In the case of a special meeting of Shareholders (which is not also an annual meeting), notice to the Company must be given not later than the close of business on the 15th day following the day on which the first public announcement of the date of the annual be given not later than the close of business on the 15th day following the day on which the first public announcement of the date of the annual be given not later than the close of business on the 15th day following the day on which the first public announcement of the date of the annual be given not later than the close of business on the 15th day following the day on which the first public announcement of the date of the special meeting was made.
+In the case of a special meeting of Shareholders (which is not also an annual meeting), notice to the Company must be given not later than the close of business on the 15th day following the day on which the first public announcement of the date of the special meeting was made.